Observing Log

 - altitude and extinction information are calculated and shown for cataloged objects

-- ultimate flexibility in viewing and printing observations using the observation import/export feature with XSLT stylesheets.
+- unsurpassed flexibility in reporting using XSLT stylesheets with the View or Print features in the Observation Browser.
 Use Knightware's stylesheets or create and use your own.

 Video

-The following video demonstrates some of the new features of the Observation Browser:
+The following video demonstrates several features of the Observation Browser in Deep-Sky Planner 9.

 - sky and weather conditions data